-The Seminary does not offer a special health insurance program of its own, but students are eligible to enter in upon the Wisconsin Synod Group Hospital-Medical-Surgical Insurance Plan, as offered to the pastors and teachers of the Synod by the Synod Insurance Board.
+The Seminary does not offer a special health insurance program of its own, but students are eligible to enter in upon the Wisconsin Synod Group Hospital-Medical-Surgical Insurance Plan, as offered to the pastors and teachers of the Synod.
 Students are free, however, to select a health insurance program of their own choice.